dechamps/ASIO401/BACKENDS.md

 [Multimedia Extensions][] is the first audio API that was introduced in Windows, going all the way back to 1991.
 Despite its age, it is still widely used because of its ubiquity and simplicity.
-In PortAudio (but not FlexASIO), it is the default host API used on Windows.
+In PortAudio (but not ASIO401), it is the default host API used on Windows.
 It should therefore be expected to be highly mature and extremely reliable; if it doesn't work, it is unlikely any other backend will.